 Garcia, 27, is back now.
 More than two years after his second elbow reconstruction, Garcia has become the Washington Nationals’ best relief prospect and a possible September call-up.
 He is not on the Nationals’ 40-man roster (which currently sits at 39 players), but his jet-fueled stuff and his absurd numbers warrant consideration.
 In fact, Manager Davey Johnson hinted on Friday that Garcia could be called up once Syracuse’s season ends.

-3 innings between Class AAA Syracuse and Class AA Harrisburg, Garcia has allowed five earned runs — 0.89 ERA — while striking out 64 and walking 17.
-He became the closer at Syracuse, where he has a 0.59 ERA and 36 strikeouts in 301
+In 501 / 3 innings between Class AAA Syracuse and Class AA Harrisburg, Garcia has allowed five earned runs — 0.89 ERA — while striking out 64 and walking 17.
+He became the closer at Syracuse, where he has a 0.59 ERA and 36 strikeouts in 301 / 3 innings.

 The Nationals signed Garcia last July, after he threw a bullpen session for a handful of their evaluators in Viera, Fla.
 He had been a starting prospect for the New York Yankees, who chose him with their third-round pick in 2004.
 Pat Corrales, now a Nationals’ roving minor league instructor and a baseball man for more than half a century, says three arms stood apart in the Nationals’ system this year: Alex Meyer, Nathan Karns and Garcia.